Become a racer!

 OMRRA NRS is designed for experienced track riders who are looking to make the step to racing.
-Our school includes a classroom session on OMRRA’s race day procedures, and on-track school on how to ride predictably and safely in a race environment.
+Our school includes a 3-hour classroom session on OMRRA’s race day procedures, then a full day on-track session to evaluate your ability to ride predictably and safely in a race environment.
 Each new racer will have an expert racer mentor throughout their novice racing experience to help guide them to expert status.
 For further details, click the links below.

-When your paperwork is processed, the OMRRA office will respond with NRS course materials.
+When your forms are processed, the OMRRA office will respond with NRS course materials.
 Novice racers have numbers 700-799; upon graduation to expert status, racers may choose from any available numbers.

 In preparation for NRS, new racers will be expected to: